 He looks at me desperately.
 “Excuse me one moment,” he says to the attendant.

 “Harry, I KNOW it was in my pocket, I put it right here, so I could take it out easily.
-The only time I took it out was when we checked the gate number on our boarding passes….at Gate 2!”
+I only took it out when we checked the gate number on our boarding passes….at Gate 2!”

 I turn to the gate entrance desk.
-The queue has completely gone now, all the other passengers are sitting in their seats and waiting on those pesky final boarding request people.
+The queue has completely gone now.
+All the other passengers are sitting in their seats and waiting on those pesky final boarding request people.
+Us.

-The attendants quietly tidy up, put away their documents, then sit and wait.
+The attendants quietly tidy up, put away their documents, then they too sit and wait.

-A huge loud ride-on vacuum cleaner comes along and tidies up the remnants on the blue stripy carpet where fellow travellers have left their discarded travel bits and pieces.
+A huge, loud ride-on vacuum cleaner comes along and tidies up the remnants on the blue stripy carpet where fellow travellers have left their discarded crumbs and wrappers.